Use Sharepoint as a Requirements Management Tool - No Coding

 Note: This tutorial uses SharePoint 2010, however the features used are available in older and newer versions of Sharepoint.
 The buttons just might be in different places.

-During that time I became a certified business analyst and worked closely with my business analyst team to revamp and re-energize the entire business analysis process at my company.
+During that time I became a certified business analyst, earned my Masters Degree in User Experience Design and worked closely with my business analyst team to revamp and re-energize the entire business analysis process at my company.